 3. Beware of a surcharge after midnight.

 After midnight, most of the public transportation are closed and you probably have to take a cab to get around.
-However taxi fare increases by 20% if you take a cab after midnight.
+However, taxi fare increases by 20% if you take a cab after midnight.
 In other words, if the fee is 10,000 won during the day time, then you have to pay 12,000 won for the same distance during the night.
 The surcharge is applied from midnight to 4 AM.
-Also if you go to one city to another, such as from Seoul to Incheon, you have to pay extra 20% of the fare too.
-And if you take a taxi to go to another city after midnight, you have to pay additional 40 % of the normal fare.
+Also if you go to one city to another, such as from Seoul to Incheon, you have to pay an extra 20% of the fare too.
+And if you take a taxi to go to another city after midnight, you have to pay an additional 40 % of the normal fare.

 Sometimes you will see black taxis on the street.
 They are premium taxis whose drivers are certified by local governments for their safe driving history.
-However their basic fare is 5,000 won (while other taxis’ are 3,000 won) and pay 200 won for every 178 meters.
+However, their basic fare is 5,000 won (while other taxis’ are 3,000 won) and pay 200 won for every 178 meters.
 Even though they are more expensive, they don’t ask for surcharge after midnight.

 5. Look at the city sign on the taxi to figure out whether it’s a Seoul taxi or not.

 If you take a taxi in Seoul, take a look at the city sign of the taxi before you hail one.
 Even though most of the taxis in Seoul accept customers who want to go somewhere in Seoul, some taxis don’t.
 It is because those taxis are not from Seoul.
-They offer ride in Gyeonggi-do province cities in the vicinity of Seoul (like Seongnam) and drive to Seoul only when customers from the cities ask to go Seoul.
+They offer a ride in Gyeonggi-do province cities in the vicinity of Seoul (like Seongnam) and drive to Seoul only when customers from the cities ask to go to Seoul.
 After the customers get off in Seoul, the taxi drivers look for customers who want to go back to the cities (outside of Seoul) where the taxis are from.
-Taxis that drive in Seoul have rooftop lights with a word ‘서울(Seoul)’ on.
+Taxis that drive in Seoul have rooftop lights with the word ‘서울(Seoul)’ on.
 Taxis from Seongnam and other Gyeonggi provinces have indicating signs on the sides or the top of the taxis.